Contents: Magnetic clutch ↡ Viscous coupling ↡

 Magnetic clutch

-Cross section of a magnetic fan clutch
+Cross section of a fan magnetic clutch

 1 - primary disk; 2 - hysteresis disk; 3 - secondary disk; 4 - permanent magnet; 5 - steel disk; 6 - ball bearing

-Viscous clutch
+Viscous coupling

 Cross section of a viscous fan clutch

-1 - clutch housing (secondary part); 2 - drive disk (primary detail); 3 - shaft with flange; 4 - seal; 5 - needle bearing; 6 - cooling fins; 7 - oil scraper; 8 - spring; 9 - persistent finger; 10 - bimetallic plate; 11 - cover with a holder; 12 - intermediate washer; 13 - falling hole; 14 - valve lever; 15 - tank; 16 - working chamber
+1 - clutch housing (secondary part); 2 - leading disk (primary part); 3 - shaft with flange; 4 - seal; 5 - needle bearing; 6 - cooling fins; 7 - oil scraper; 8 - spring; 9 - thrust finger; 10 - bimetallic plate; 11 - lid with holder; 12 - intermediate washer; 13 - Falling hole; 14 - valve lever; 15 - reservoir; 16 - working chamber